 As we’ve mentioned, press-on nails are produced by many different manufacturers.
 They also come in a variety of price points.
 Although we are not saying you have to choose the expensive ones, more often than not, those that are of better quality are more expensive than the cheapest ones.

-However, even if you bought the cheapest ones, you can still reuse the nail as long as it still looks good and isn’t damaged.
+However, even if you bought the cheapest ones, you can still reuse the nails as long as it still looks good and isn’t damaged.
 You certainly wouldn’t want to use nails that looked chipped or peeling.

 As long as they look presentable, you can still use them.
-In case you were using long nails and only tips got damaged, you may use them again as long as you file off the damaged area so it won’t be that obvious.
+In case you were using long nails and only the tips got damaged, you may use them again as long as you file off the damaged area so it won’t be that obvious.

 If you want to improve your chances of being able to reuse your press on nails, it is best to buy high-quality ones in the first place.
 They are less likely to get damaged because they are more durable.